transition-zero/tz-osemosys/README.md

 ## OSeMOSYS with the Future Energy Outlook

-TransitionZero has rebuilt OSeMOSYS as a pip-installable Python package.
+TransitionZero has rebuilt OSeMOSYS as a pip-installable Python package (tz-osemosys).
 This implementation of OSeMOSYS underlies our Future Energy Outlook capacity expansion model builder.
 We have added the following features: